 The man stood up and ran his tongue over his lips.

-‘The nurse at the clinic, the one who got impaled on the door.
+‘The nurse at the clinic.
 I knew her.’ he said.

 ‘I met the boy who will never walk again.’ he said.